yoanlcq/boulette-physiques/README.md

 over time (the example shown by the author is really convincing).
 I then moved all my efforts into implementing a Verlet Integration-based physics system, which is, right now, this project's main selling point.
-It appears quite good for cloth simulation, and it was also used in "Hitman : Codename 47" for ragdolls and other stuff.
+It (the algorithm) appears quite good for cloth simulation, and was also used in "Hitman : Codename 47" for ragdolls and other stuff.

 The file is `include/boulette/verlet.hpp`.
 One can test it using various types, by changing the `unit` and `real` `typedefs` in `include/TestVerlet.hpp` (this is documented in that file).